 - Gonadotropin-releasing hormone (GnRH) helps release FSH and LH from the pituitary gland.
-Usually, GnRH is naturally released from the hypothalamus in small amounts every 90 minutes.
+Usually, GnRH is naturally released from the hypothalamusiXThe part of the brain that controls hormone secretions, body temperature, hunger, sleep, and electrolyte balance. in small amounts every 90 minutes.
 When it is not released naturally, replacement is given with synthetic GnRH.
 This synthetic hormone is delivered in small amounts using a special pump through needles beneath the skin every 60 to 90 minutes.

 - GnRH analogs, including agonists and antagonists, are synthetic hormones similar to natural GnRH.
 But these are chemically modified to change the GnRH function.
 Leuprolide acetate, goserelin acetate, and nafarelin acetate are GnRH agonists that stimulate the pituitary gland to secrete FSH and LH.
 GnRH antagonists such as ganirelix and cetrorelix can suppress FSH and LH production.